liferay/liferay-docs/deployment/articles-dxp/01-saml/01-intro.markdown

 The IdP sends a SAML `LogoutRequest` to the SP.

-- When @product@ is configured as the IdP, the `LogoutRequest` is sent using either HTTP-Post, HTTP-Redirect, or SOAP binding.
+- When @product@ is configured as the IdP, the `LogoutRequest` is sent using either HTTP-POST, HTTP-Redirect, or SOAP binding.
 HTTP-Post binding is preferred but in its absence, the first available SLO endpoint with supported binding is selected.
 - When @product@ is configured as the SP, supported bindings for `LogoutRequest`